DanielGriffiths1182/ruby-codewars-archive/README.md

  Wikipedia for further details.
  Write a function numberJoy() which tests if a positive integer n is Harshad and returns True if the product of its digit sum, and its digit sum reversed, equals n.
 Otherwise return False.

+- 81 Identical Elements - compare arrays, return boolean depending whether or not they contain any same values.